-- working with others to prepare agendas and liaising with those preparing papers to make sure they are available on time - convening meetings and distributing papers as required by legislation - ensuring meetings are quorate, inclusive and well structured - overseeing election of officers - recording attendance/apologies and taking appropriate action in relation to absences - taking minutes indicating who is responsible for any agreed actions with timescales, and circulate as agreed with the governing board - circulating draft and approved minutes to all governors/trustees/members of the committee, the headteacher and other relevant bodies within the timescale agreed with the board - following up on agreed action points with those responsible and informing the chair of progress
+- working with others to prepare agendas and liaising with those preparing papers to make sure they are available on time. - convening meetings and distributing papers as required by legislation. - ensuring meetings are quorate, inclusive, and well structured. - overseeing election of officers - recording attendance/apologies and taking appropriate action in relation to absences - taking minutes indicating who is responsible for any agreed actions with timescales. - circulating draft and approved minutes to all governors/trustees/members of the committee, the headteacher and other relevant bodies within the timescale agreed with the board. - following up on action points with those responsible and informing the chair of progress

-2. Providing advice and guidance
+Providing advice and guidance